junxit/us-congress-bills-113/bill.md

     >   - **(B)** discussing best practices to secure cyber energy infrastructure;
     >   - **(C)** best practice sharing;
     >   - **(D)** leveraging natural gas to positively impact regional stability;
-    >   - **(E)** improving energy efficiency and the overall performance of water technologies through research and development in water desalination, wastewater treatment and reclamation, and other water treatment refiners;
+    >   - **(E)** issues relating to the energy-water nexus, including improving energy efficiency and the overall performance of water technologies through research and development in water desalination, wastewater treatment and reclamation, water treatment in gas and oil production processes, and other water treatment refiners;
     >   - **(F)** technical and environmental management of deep-water exploration and production;
     >   - **(G)** coastal protection and restoration;
     >   - **(H)** academic outreach and engagement;